 The aim of the unit is to develop your abilities to use quantitative research methods in the context of health-related research, developing a quantitative research proposal and report writing.
 It will help you develop the ability to identify contemporary and relevant research questions, design and methods for quantitative data collection and analysis.
 You will be supported to develop skills in analysing and synthesising complex information, including concepts and theories associated with quantitative research processes.
-You will develop advanced decision-making skills in response to emerging challenges in health care that require advanced knowledge and skill of descriptive and inferential statistical methods, as well as the ability to analyse research validity and reliability.
+You will develop advanced decision-making skills in response to emerging challenges in health care that require advanced knowledge and skills in descriptive and inferential statistical methods.
+You will also develop your ability to analyse research validity and reliability.

-The aim of this unit is to introduce you to contemporary theorybased leadership practices in order to develop the knowledge and skills necessary for leading health service transformation.
+The aim of this unit is to introduce you to contemporary theory-based leadership practices in order to develop the knowledge and skills necessary for leading health service transformation.